-Portadown stripped of first win of season
+Portadown to appeal losing first win of season

-Portadown: Shamrock Park side lose first win of Irish Premiership season
+Portadown: Shamrock Park side to appeal losing first win of Irish Premiership season

 Last updated on .From the section Irish

-Portadown have been stripped of their first Irish Premiership win of the season after fielding an ineligible player in Sunday's win over Newry City.
+Portadown say they are "shocked" and will appeal losing their first Irish Premiership win of the season for fielding an ineligible player.

+The Northern Ireland Football League ruled Alberto Balde was ineligible for Sunday's win 3-1 over Newry City.

-Albeto Balde was named as a starting player on the official teamsheet but started the game on the bench.
+Balde was named as a starting player on the official teamsheet but began the game on the bench and came on in the 28th minute.

-The Dominican Republic winger came on in the 28th minute as Portadown won the match 3-1 at the Showgrounds.

-Newry have been awarded a 3-0 win by the Northern Ireland Football League and Portadown have been fined £500.
+Newry have been awarded a 3-0 victory and Portadown have been fined £500.

+A Portadown statement said the Shamrock Park club would appeal "immediately as we believe the correct procedures were followed throughout".

-Balde was named in the official teamsheet but a late change saw Lee Donnellan drafted into the Ports side.
+Dominican Republic forward Balde was named in the official teamsheet but a late change saw Lee Donnellan drafted into the Ports side.

 This took place with the permission of the referee, Jamie Robinson.